 Last year, at the beach, our daughter was running through the folly – those spots on the beach, near the water, where the ocean water has created mini “pools” all along the sand.
 As she was running through them, she didn’t realize that one of them dropped off and was much deeper than the others.
 It is so hard to tell when these changes occur because of how murky the water is.

 She was running one minute and completely under the water the next.
 Unable to swim, she would have been stuck under the water if I had not seen her.
-Fortunately, I had been keeping a close eye so was able to run in, completely dressed and grab her out of the ocean water.
+Fortunately, I had been keeping a close eye so I was able to run in, completely dressed, and grab her out of the ocean water.

 Luckily, she was only upset and cold, but not hurt.
 It’s surprising how cold open water can be, compared to a pool.

 It’s important to keep in mind that if a child falls in, the water could be very cold.
-Dress for the water temperature, not the air temperature as best you can and always use a life jacket, even while boating.
+Dress for the water temperature, not the air temperature as best you can, and always use a life jacket, even while boating.

 Our situation had a good outcome, but others are not so lucky.
 It is important to always choose a designated swimming area and check for signs warning about potential hazards.

 On the same note, it is important to watch for currents and tides.
 There is a reason that our children start out playing in front of us and a few moments later are floating away from us.
 Currents cannot be seen.

 To reduce the risk of drowning accidents, remember to always watch kids when they are in or around water.
 Keep young children and inexperienced swimmers within arm’s reach of an adult.
 Make sure older children swim with a partner every time.
 Never leave a young child, even for a moment.

-Get a life jacket (also known as a personal floatation device) that is appropriate for a child’s weight and the water activity.
+Get a life jacket (also known as a personal floatation device) that is appropriate for a child’s weight, as well as the water activity.
 Our kids know that they cannot be on the boat or in the water without one.

 Of course, make sure to learn water rescue skills and CPR.
 It is important to know how to respond to an emergency without putting yourself at risk as well.
 Learning basic rescue skills and CPR may help you save a child’s life.
 I take CPR-certification classes every year at our local hospital.
-It’s a risk that I’m not willing to take.
-I want our kids to be safe… and I want them to have fun.
+The thought that I would have to grab a child in order to stop drowning and perform CPR is scary, but I want to know that I am prepared.